dehezhang2/Style-Attention-Void-Aware-Style-Transfer/README.md

 ## Contact

-If you have any questions or suggestions about this project, feel free to contact me by email<dehezhang2@gmail.com>.
+If you have any questions or suggestions about this project, feel free to contact me by email <dehezhang2@gmail.com>.

+## LICENSE

+The code is released under the GPL-3.0 license.